 Intracytoplasmic Sperm Injection

 ICSI is another option whereby a single sperm is injected into an egg to stimulate fertilization.
-This is a variation of IVF, so the expense is even greater and the chances of success still very poor.
+This is a variation of IVF, so the expense is even greater, and the chances of success are still very poor.

 What Are Some Natural Solutions for Infertility?